 Another, book-length project investigates the history of Gentile Bellini's portrait of Mehmet II from its production in 1480 in Istanbul to its contemporary interpretations.
 This study builds on my 2011 article about the portrait, as well as on work I did as part of the 2010 National Endowment for the Humanities Summer Seminar, “Re-Mapping the Renaissance: Exchange between Early Modern Europe and Islam,” held at the University of Maryland (see the resulting website Serai for a glimpse into some related research).

-These research interests grow directly out of the work I currently do in and around museums and are reflected in my teaching as well.
-My course on "material migrations" taught at Hopkins with objects in the collection of the Walters Art Museum (see the results of this project, "Art on the Move," below), as well as a seminar on "Readings in Material Culture" that I am co-teaching with Rebecca Brown in Fall 2014 merge my historical, theoretical, and pedagogic interests.
+These research interests grow directly out of the work I have done in and around museums and are reflected in my teaching as well.
+My course on "material migrations" taught at Hopkins with objects in the collection of the Walters Art Museum (see the results of this project, "Art on the Move," below), as well as a seminar on "Readings in Material Culture" that I am co-taught with Rebecca Brown in Fall 2014 merged my historical, theoretical, and pedagogic interests.
 In the spring of 2015 I co-taught a course on artifact conservation with Lori Trusheim and an array of local conservators.
 I had invaluable preparation for this experience with a 1-week seminar at the Institute of Fine Arts on technical art history, funded by the Samuel H. Kress Foundation (STITAH).
 My field of study is increasingly global.
 In 2015, I chaired a session titled "Global Perspectives on the Museum" at the annual meeting of the College Art Association, a project growing out of a course by the same name that I co-taught in 2012 with Sanchita Balachandran.